Kong/kong/UPDATE.md

 # Go to the 'scripts/' folder:
 $ cd kong/scripts

-# Install some Python dependencies:
+# Install the Python script dependencies:
 $ pip install cassandra-driver pyyaml

 # The script will use your first contact point (the first of the 'hosts' property)